A. Schmidt

 eikörperzweikörper eng

 At last, it is possible to fix a bar between the two masses.
 In this step we change from two masses into one mass body.
 Now we have a rotating body in space.
 If this rotation is harmonious ( gravitation and centrifugal force in balance ) , there is no force to the connecting bar.
 However , when the speed of rotation is increasing, a draft force occur to the bar.
-In this case, electric binding power between atoms of the bar prevent an increasing ( harmonious ) distance between the mass points.
-This space/time non-harmonious of the gravitation circle motion is balanced by a space/time non-harmonious of the binding electrons in atomic orbitals.
+In this case, electric binding power between atoms (or molecules) of the bar prevent an increasing ( harmonious ) distance between the mass points.
+This space/time non-harmonious of the gravitation circling motion is balanced by a space/time non-harmonious of the binding electrons in atomic orbitals.
 The binding electrons now are moving in "shifted" orbitals and so the length of the bar is a little bit bigger.

 Finally we go back to the bucket.
 When we consider our new point of view about rotation, we can divide the water bucket in two rotation systems.
 One is the bucket itself and the other the water content.
 The red and the blue balls as well as the yellow and green are two point systems, representative of all points from the water bucket.
 When the bucket begins to rotate, the atoms of the bucket wall have to balance the new centrifugal force with their binding electrons and so the wall will be stretched a little, little bit.

-In the same way, like it is impossible for a single spaceship to move in a circle, a rotation is ever a
+But in the same way, like it is impossible for a single spaceship to move in a circle, a rotation is ever a two (at least) point space/time phenomenon.
+All water molecules are single systems, which circling around each other.

-contact: dreheimer@email.de
+E-Mail: newtonexperiment@email.de